MontSantos/Modular-Reconfigurable-Pedalboard/README.md

 <img src="fotos%20pedal/WhatsApp%20Image%202025-12-02%20at%2018.11.16.jpeg" alt="amorph" width="350">

+---

+## Cartridge (module holder)

+Each effect module is mounted on a removable 3d printed Gameboy inspired **cartridge**, which provides mechanical support and keeps the 8-pin module interface consistent across pedals.

+This cartridge was adapted from an existing model available at **(link)** and then modified for this project (fit/clearance/alignment), including:
+- alignment tweaks for PCB-mounted pots / panel ergonomics
+- clearance changes to avoid collisions with tall components, and parts of the main board structure

+> Reference model: (link)

+---

 ## Power & safety notes

 - **Verify supply voltage (9V DC) and polarity** before connecting any power source.